projectcontour/ir2proxy/CONTRIBUTING.md

 ir2proxy uses [`go modules`][2] for dependency management.

 In order to make PRs, however, you'll need to make your own fork of the ir2proxy repo.
-A suggestion on how to do that is below, which will place the code in your `$GOPATH` and set you up so you can `git pull` on master and get the upstream master.
+A suggestion on how to do that is below, which will place the code in your `$GOPATH` and set you up so you can `git pull` on main and get the upstream main.

 #### Source setup suggestion